 Our mission in Wealth Management is to provide comprehensive and responsible coverage of a client's assets through competent advice and adequate information.
-The transposition of Directive 2014 / 65 / EU (Markets in Financial Instruments Directive 2, "MiFID 2") and the Financial Services Act ("FinSA") strengthens clients' rights as investors and broadens the duties of investment service providers to supply their customers with information.
+We therefore welcome the latest development to create greater transparency in the Swiss financial market.
+The Financial Services Act ("FinSA") strengthens clients' rights as investors and broadens the duties of investment service providers to supply their customers with information.

 We consider it important to provide our clients with extensive and appropriate information about the realization of each client's investment objectives.
-Therefore, this brochure provides our clients domiciled in the European Economic Area (EEA, consisting of EU member states plus Iceland, Lichtenstein, and Norway) with vital information on their business relationships with Deutsche Bank (Suisse) SA (hereinafter referred to as "the Bank").
+Therefore, this brochure provides our clients domiciled in countries outside the European Economic Area (EEA, consisting of EU member states plus Iceland, Lichtenstein, and Norway) with vital information on their business relationships with Deutsche Bank (Suisse) SA (hereinafter referred to as "the Bank").
 Additional information on the organization and structure of the Bank can be found in the annual report.